csiro-data-school/python/_episodes/03-types-expressions.md

 ### Strings

 *	Can be defined by single ('') or double ("") quotes.
-*	One difference is that double quotes allow for apostrophes, <br />
-	which would otherwise mark the end of the string.
+*	This allows us to use both `'` and `"` as string characters, without accidentally indicating the end of the string.

 ~~~
 string1 = 'hello'